JuanMartinGallo/MongoDB-Fastapi-REST-API-CRUD/README.md

 # FastAPI CRUD API

 This repository contains a CRUD (Create, Read, Update and Delete) API developed with FastAPI, a modern Python framework for creating APIs quickly and easily.
 This API provides endpoints to manage a collection of users, allowing the basic operations of a CRUD system on them.
-(Work in progress)

 ## Key features